Barbara Bain: Career

 Bain's earliest television appearances included CBS's Tightrope, with Mike Connors, and three ABC series: The Law and Mr. Jones, Adventures in Paradise, and Straightaway.
 After a recurring role as David Janssen's romantic interest in Richard Diamond, Private Detective in 1959, she guest-starred as Madelyn Terry in a 1960 episode of Perry Mason, "The Case of the Wary Wildcatter".

-In 1963, Bain appeared as Rob Petrie's soon-to-be ex-fiancee in The Dick Van Dyke Show, in the episode "Will You Two Be My Wife?", and in 1964 played the role of Elayna Scott in "The Case of the Nautical Knot" episode of Perry Mason.
+In 1963, Bain appeared as Rob Petrie's soon-to-be ex-fiancée in The Dick Van Dyke Show, in the episode "Will You Two Be My Wife?", and in 1964 played the role of Elayna Scott in "The Case of the Nautical Knot" episode of Perry Mason.
 In 1965, she guest-starred alongside series star Jerry Van Dyke in an episode of My Mother The Car.
 She appeared in the 1966 final episode of the series alongside Van Dyke.

-Between 1966 and 1969, Bain appeared—alongside her husband, Martin Landau—in the major role of Cinnamon Carter in Mission: Impossible.
-She won three consecutive Emmy Awards for Best Dramatic Actress for her performances in 1967, 1968, and 1969, in addition to a Golden Globe Award nomination in 1968.
+Between 1966 and 1969, Bain appeared—alongside her husband, Martin Landau—in the major role of Cinnamon Carter in Mission: Impossible, winning three consecutive Emmy Awards for Best Dramatic Actress for her performances in 1967, 1968, and 1969, in addition to a Golden Globe Award nomination in 1968.
 Bain reprised her character in a 1997 episode of Diagnosis: Murder.
-She starred opposite Landau again in the science-fiction TV series Space: 1999 (1975–77), as Dr. Helena Russell, and the made-for-TV film The Harlem Globetrotters on Gilligan's Island (1981).
+She starred opposite Landau again in the science-fiction TV series Space: 1999 (1975–77) as Dr. Helena Russell and in the made-for-TV film The Harlem Globetrotters on Gilligan's Island (1981).

 She guest-starred in the October 29, 1985, episode of Moonlighting, playing Emily Greydon.
 Bain also appeared in My So-Called Life, playing Angela Chase's grandmother in one episode.
 Other appearances include "Matryoshka", an episode of the 1990s science-fiction series Millennium.

 In 1998, Bain appeared in the Walker, Texas Ranger episode "Saving Grace", as the mother superior.
 In 2006, she had a minor role in one episode of CSI: Crime Scene Investigation ("Living Legends").
 In 2008, co-starring with her daughter Juliet Landau, Bain voiced the character of Verdona Tennyson in "What Are Little Girls Made Of?", an episode of Ben 10: Alien Force.

+On April 28, 2016, Bain was honored with the 2,579th star on the Hollywood Walk of Fame, located at 6767 Hollywood Boulevard.
+Lifelong friends Edward Asner and Dick Van Dyke were on hand to speak and assist in the unveiling of the star.

 Personal life

 Bain married actor Martin Landau in 1957; they divorced in 1993.
 They have two daughters, film producer Susan Landau Finch and actress Juliet Landau.
 Bain suffers from claustrophobia, which the writers of Mission: Impossible incorporated into her character on the show in the episode "The Exchange".